 (a) refinement of the brief-writing skills developed in the first-year Research, Analysis, and Writing course, and

 (b) basic skills in appellate oral advocacy.

 Recent final round judges include the Hon.
 Maureen O'Connor, Chief Justice of the Supreme Court of Ohio, the Hon.
 Diane Sykes, Seventh Circuit Court of Appeals, the Hon.
 Theodore McKee, Chief Judge of the Third Circuit Court of Appeals, the Hon.
 Helene White, Sixth Circuit Court of Appeals, the Hon.
 David McKeague, Sixth Circuit Court of Appeals, the Hon.
 John Rogers, Sixth Circuit Court of Appeals, the Hon.
 Solomon Oliver, Chief Judge of the Northern District of Ohio, the Hon.
-Dan Polster, Northern District of Ohio, and the Hon.
+Dan Polster, Northern District of Ohio, the Hon.
 James Gwin, Northern District of Ohio, the Hon.
 Joy Flowers Conti, Western District of Pennsylvania, and the Hon.
 Eve Belfance, Ohio Court of Appeals for the Ninth Appellate District.

 This year'sproblem incorporates substantive questions arising under the Federal Age Discrimination in Employment Act and procedural questions related to the certification of partial final judgment under Federal Civil Rule 54(b).

 The final round will be open to the public.